From a New York Times bestselling author, a gripping account of the slave rebellion that led to the abolition of slavery in the British Empire.

 While the rebels lost their military gamble, their sacrifice accelerated the larger struggle for freedom in the British Atlantic.
 The daring and suffering of the Jamaicans galvanized public opinion throughout the empire, triggering a decisive turn against slavery.
 For centuries bondage had fed Britain’s appetite for sugar.
 Within two years of the Christmas rebellion, slavery was formally abolished.

 Island on Fire is a dramatic day-by-day account of this transformative uprising.
-A skillful storyteller, Tom Zoellner goes back to the primary sources to tell the intimate story of the men and women who tasted liberty for a few brief weeks.
-He memorably evokes the sights and sounds of the Caribbean in the 1830s, provides the first full portrait of its enigmatic leader Samuel Sharpe, and gives us a poignant glimpse of the dreams of the many Jamaicans who died for liberty.
+A skillful storyteller, Tom Zoellner goes back to the primary sources to tell the intimate story of the men and women who rose up and tasted liberty for a few brief weeks.
+He provides the first full portrait of the rebellion’s enigmatic leader, Samuel Sharpe, and gives us a poignant glimpse of the struggles and dreams of the many Jamaicans who died for liberty.